gsinghjay/data-dashboard/scripts/README.md

 ## Scripts Overview

-- `download_acs_pumps.py` - Downloads ACS PUMS data files from the Census Bureau website
-- `process_data.py` - Processes the downloaded data files and creates an SQLite database
+- `process_data.py` - Main script for processing the ACS PUMS data files
 - `test_process.py` - Tests the processing script with a single year of data
+- `test_process_2022.py` - Test script with more detailed metrics for 2022
+- `test_specific_year.py` - Configurable test script to process any specific year with detailed metrics
+- `process_all_years_sequentially.sh` - Shell script to process all years one by one
+- `combine_databases.py` - Combines individual year databases into a final comprehensive database

 ## Data Processing Approach